docker/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

    contains most of the information needed to build a customized project.
 The POM is huge and can seem
    daunting.
 Thankfully, you don't yet need to understand every intricacy to use it effectively.

-4. Create a simple RESTful web service that displays "Hello World!".
+4. Create a RESTful web service that displays "Hello World!".

     Under the `src/main/java/com/example/springbootdocker/` directory, you can modify your